-Shortcut: No obligation instant life insurance quotes will be displayed immediately by filling out the form on the left or above (mobile) this article.
+Shortcut: No obligation instant life insurance quotes will be displayed immediately by filling out the form on the left.
 To learn more about how your driving record affects life insurance rates, please continue reading below.

 We get it.
 Nobody is perfect.

 8 people are slapped with speeding tickets every minute in the US.

 A simple speeding ticket may not seem like a big deal.
 “I’m a safe driver” you are thinking.

 The truth: Your life insurance company will care.

 But they won’t care in the same way your driving insurance company will.
 If you have a current life insurance policy in place, your rates will NOT increase.
 However, if you are applying for a new policy or additional coverage, driving record is one of the factors life insurance underwriters will be looking at.